mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 This document outlines the steps needed to build a [Yocto Project](https://www.yoctoproject.org/?target=_blank) image for a device.
 The build output will most notably include:
 * a file that can be flashed to the device storage during initial provisioning, it has suffix `.sdimg`
-* a rootfs filesystem image file that Mender can deploy to your provisioned device, it normally has suffix `.ext4`, but this depends on the file system type you build
+* an update image containing a rootfs filesystem that Mender can deploy to your provisioned device, it has suffix `.mender`

 Mender has two [reference devices](../../Getting-started/What-is-Mender#mender-reference-devices): a virtual QEMU device for testing without the need for hardware, and the BeagleBone Black.
 Building for these devices is well tested with Mender.
 If you are building for your own device